 The collection began with the Wycombe dining chair and its folding counterpart, one of our most innovative pieces of furniture.
 It looks almost identical to the fixed version, but has the ability to flatten for easy, freestanding storage (read more about it here).
 Then followed a more relaxed take on the seat: the Wycombe armchair, which is a lower slung, more slouchy evolution of the original dining chair, incorporating comfortable arms and a broader width (find out more about the transformation from dining to living in this article).

-Each new addition to the Wycombe family was carefully considered, mirroring the established style of the collection and extending it further into the home.
-The bar stool stands tall on elongated, tapered oak legs, which host a discreet foot rail for added comfort, ready to slide neatly under a breakfast bar.
-We’ve created new benches which showcase the humble beauty of woven paper cord on their lengthened seats, coming with or without a decorative spindle back (which you can read more about in this blog).
-The three new dining tables encompass a rectangular-shaped top which supports its solid timber surface with angled spindle-like legs, and a rounded table, a point of difference from the collection’s usually angular features.
+Each addition to the Wycombe family has been carefully considered, mirroring the established style of the collection and extending it further into the home.
+The bar stool, for instance, stands tall on elongated, tapered oak legs, which host a discreet foot rail for added comfort, ready to slide neatly under a breakfast bar.
+We’ve created benches which showcase the humble beauty of woven paper cord on their lengthened seats, coming with or without a decorative spindle back (which you can read more about in this blog), and a short stool too which can double as a side table.
+While the dining tables include a rectangular design with angled spindle-like legs, and a rounded style which creates a point of difference from the collection’s usually angular features.